COVID-19 Vaccine Manufacturing

 Suggested citation: Global Health Centre.
 (2021).
 COVID-19 Vaccine Manufacturing Agreements.
 Graduate Institute of International and Development Studies.
 Retrieved from: www.knowledgeportalia.org/covid19-vaccine-manufacturing

 Anna Bezruki is lead researcher for this initiative, responsible for data collection, curation, visualizations and analysis.
-Surabhi Agarwal is
+Surabhi Agarwal and

-For media inquiries please contact Nora Sada, Communications Officer for the Global Health Centre at .
+For media inquiries please contact Nora Sada, Communications Officer for the Global Health Centre at firstname.lastname@example.org.

 This work is available open access and distributed in accordance with the Creative Commons Attribution Non Commercial International (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 Third party material are not included.